xeiavicaflashrepository/NatronForNewbies/README.md

 # NatronForNewbies
-A PDF e-book created using LaTeX to generate a very verbose how to use guide on natron as well as compositing/visual effects.
+Verbose documentation written using GNU Texinfo that can be exported to HTML, PDF, or even an info file that can be viewed on the command line.
+It's all pure ASCII, even diagrams, so you have no worry about a feature missing from the info file or plain text export.

 # Licensing
-Licensed under the Creative Commons (CC BY-SA 4.0 International) license.
+This document is licensed under the Creative Commons (CC BY-SA 4.0 International) license.